gulvarol/surreal/README.md

 This is the code for the following paper:

-Gül Varol, Javier Romero, Xavier Martin, Naureen Mahmood, Michael J. Black, Ivan Laptev and Cordelia Schmid, [Learning from Synthetic Humans](https://arxiv.org/abs/1701.01370), CVPR, 2017.
+Gül Varol, Javier Romero, Xavier Martin, Naureen Mahmood, Michael J. Black, Ivan Laptev and Cordelia Schmid, [Learning from Synthetic Humans](https://arxiv.org/abs/1701.01370), CVPR 2017.

 Check the [project page](http://www.di.ens.fr/willow/research/surreal/) for more materials.